YuchenFan48/YuchenFan48.github.io/_pages/about.md

 # Overview

 I am currently a third-year undergraduate at Beijing University of Posts and Telecommunications.
-I am a visiting student in C3I lab, supervised by Bowen Zhou.
-My work focuses on LLM, Explainable AI, and Trustworthy AI.
+My research interest includes LLM, Explainable AI, and Trustworthy AI, and currently, I am keen on building new **evaluation metrics** in the LLM era.

 For more information, please refer to my CV.